-The amount of revenue recognized from amounts included in contract liabilities at the beginning of the year amounted to P10,459 million, P4,045 million and P1,663 million in 2020, 2019 and 2018, respectively.
+The amount of revenue recognized from amounts included in contract liabilities at the beginning of the year amounted to ₱10,459 million, ₱4,045 million and ₱1,663 million in 2020, 2019 and 2018, respectively.

 Deposits from lessees (including noncurrent portion shown in Note 17) represent cash received in advance equivalent to three (3) to six (6) month rent which shall be refunded to lessees at the end of lease term.
 These are initially recorded at fair value, which was obtained by discounting its future cash flows using the applicable rates of similar types of instruments.
-The accretion expense on these deposits, recognized in "Accretion of security deposits" under "Cost of rental services", amounted to $\mathbb{P}82$ million, $\mathbb{P}76$ million and $\mathbb{P}73$ million for the years ended December 31, 2020, 2019 and 2018, respectively (see Note 22).
+The accretion expense on these deposits, recognized in "Accretion of security deposits" under "Cost of rental services", amounted to ₱82 million, ₱76 million and ₱73 million for the years ended December 31, 2020, 2019 and 2018, respectively (see Note 22).

-Included in the "Deposits from lessees" are unearned rental income amounting to partial 579 million and partial 756 million as of December 31, 2020 and 2019, respectively.
-Amortization of unearned rental income included in "Rental income" amounted to partial 80 million, partial 83 million and partial 997 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Included in the "Deposits from lessees" are unearned rental income amounting to ₱579 million and ₱756 million as of December 31, 2020 and 2019, respectively.
+Amortization of unearned rental income included in "Rental income" amounted to ₱80 million, ₱83 million and ₱97 million for the years ended December 31, 2020, 2019 and 2018, respectively.